 However, male orcas in northeast Pacific populations (for which life history data are most complete) have a maximum estimated life span of 60-70 years and female orcas have a maximum estimated life span of 80-90 years.
-A long-term study using established methods of photo-identification has identified at least four female orcas in British Columbia who were adult-sized (at least 15 years of age) when the study started in 1973 and were still alive in 2014 (the last year the catalog of all the whales in the population was updated).422 In contrast, captive orcas of either sex rarely live longer than 30 years, with many dying in their teens and 20s.423
+A long-term study using established methods of photo-identification has identified three female orcas in the Northern Resident population in British Columbia who were adult-sized (at least 15 years of age) when the study started in 1973 and were still alive in 2019 (the last year the catalog of all the whales in the population was updated), making them a minimum 60 years of age that year.
+In contrast, captive orcas of either sex rarely live longer than 30 years, with many dying in their teens and 20s.

-Various analytical approaches in the mid-1990s suggested that the overall mortality rate for captive orcas at that time was at least two and a half times as high as that of free-ranging orcas, and age- and sex-specific annual mortality rates ranged from two to six times as high.
-424 Researchers did not revisit this issue for two decades.
-A study published in 2015 used several methods to assess survivorship, including a methodology applied extensively in the medical field to measure the fraction of human patients who survive post-treatment.
-The work was undertaken by two former orca trainers featured in Blackfish who went on to become scientists, and noted that captive orca survival rates had improved in recent years but that "survival to age milestones [was] poor when compared to wild killer whales."425
+Various analytical approaches in the mid-1990s suggested that the overall mortality rate for captive orcas at that time was at least two and a half times as high as that of free-ranging orcas, and age- and sex-specific annual mortality rates ranged from two to six times as high.490 Researchers did not revisit this issue for two decades.
+A study published in 2015 used several methods to assess survivorship, including a methodology applied extensively in the medical field to measure the fraction of human patients in clinical trials who survive post-treatment.
+The work was undertaken by two former orca trainers featured in Blackfish who went on to become a scientist and a medical professional, and noted that captive orca survival rates had improved in recent years but that "survival to age milestones [was] poor when compared to wild killer whales."
+491

-Another article published the same year, by authors affiliated with the public display industry, 426 also found that captive orca survivorship had improved over time.
+Another article published the same year, by authors affiliated with the public display industry, 492 also found that captive orca survivorship had improved over time.
 These authors also calculated average life expectancy for captive-born orcas at SeaWorld; the result was 47.7 years, which they claimed demonstrated that captive orca longevity now matched that seen in the wild.
-However, their use of the equation used to generate this value was invalid; 427 the most obvious evidence that their approach was flawed is that no captive-born whales at SeaWorld have yet exceeded 30 years of age, let alone achieved 48.428
+However, their use of the equation that generated this value was invalid; 493 the most obvious evidence that their approach was flawed is that no captive-born whale at SeaWorld has yet exceeded 35 years of age, let alone achieved the age of 48.494

 The authors of this paper ultimately claimed that captive orcas had survivorship rates equivalent to those of free-ranging populations.
-However, two of the three free-ranging populations to which they favorably compared the captive group are listed as endangered under the ESA or threatened under the Canadian Species at Risk Act,429 suggesting captivity has impacts similar to degraded habitat on orca survivorship.
+This claim has been echoed in SeaWorld's publicity.
+However, two of the three free-ranging populations to which they favorably compared the captive group are listed as endangered under the ESA or threatened under the Canadian Species at Risk Act, with the endangered Southern Resident population being in particularly dire straits.
+That captive orcas have survivorship rates comparable to free-ranging populations threatened with extinction strongly suggests that captive conditions have impacts similar to serious human-caused threats in the wild.